kshedden/case_studies/methods/writing-tips.md

   and inadequacies.
 This can be accomplished in many ways, for example, by reporting summary statistics on stratified data, or by using a model-based adjustment (e.g. regression).

+* Be aware of which of your quantitative findings have units and which are dimension free.
+If your results depend on units make sure that the units are clearly reported, and avoid drawing conclusions about a value being "big" or "small" if the scale of the value is dependent on (arbitrary) measurement units.

 * Administrative geographical units (e.g. US states and counties) are generally very unbalanced in terms of population.
 When using such an